-- In crafting the open Internet policy framework, the Commission must establish a clear, unambiguous rule against all discrimination.
+We devote the second half of the paper discussing actual regulatory language to preserve the open Internet.
+In crafting the open Internet policy framework, the FCC must establish a clear, unambiguous rule against all discrimination.
 This will be essential to protect consumers and competition from harmful behavior.
-While paid-prioritization is a particularly harmful form of discrimination, any application bias poses a great threat to the long-term health of the innovation economy. - A clear reasonable network management standard must buttress the Commission's nondiscrimination rule.
-Such a standard will permit good behavior without creating arbitrary loopholes. - Contrary to assertions by AT&T, a weak standard of "unjust and unreasonable" discrimination would not be sufficient to protect the open Internet. - Rather than creating a prescriptive list of reasonable network management practices, we recommend a standards-based test of simple factors or criteria to judge reasonableness.
+While paid-prioritization is a particularly harmful form of discrimination, any application bias poses a great threat to the long-term health of the innovation economy.
+A clear reasonable network management standard must buttress the FCC's nondiscrimination rule.
+Such a standard will permit good behavior without creating arbitrary loopholes.

+Rather than creating a prescriptive list of reasonable network management practices, we recommend a standards-based test of simple factors or criteria to judge reasonableness.
 Reasonable network management must have a very high standard.
-Discriminatory practices must meet a high bar of legitimacy and must achieve their remedy in a manner among the least restrictive of consumer choice. - We suggest that any discriminatory network management practice should be held to a twopronged test.
+Discriminatory practices must meet a high bar of legitimacy and must achieve their remedy in a manner among the least restrictive of consumer choice.

+We suggest that any discriminatory network management practice should be held to a twopronged test.
 First, does it serve a public interest purpose, and are the means for achieving that purpose valid in geography, time, and proportion.

-Crafting Rules - Managed Services

-- We are quite skeptical of this concept.
-However, we suggest that Managed Services must be sold and marketed separately from Internet access services.
-They should be provisioned on virtually or physically dedicated bandwidth.
-They should be constrained such that they do not cannibalize or reduce bandwidth expansion in the Internet access service. - We recommend that Title-II voice and Title-VI video services provisioned over managed IP networks receive the proper regulatory treatment dictated under those portions of existing law. - The Commission must recognize that Managed Services are currently not subject to Title-I regulations in the same way that broadband Internet Access Services are.
-Non-broadband Internet access services were not deregulated in the Wireline Broadband Order, and are such still subject to the Computer Inquiry rules for the telecommunications component of the information service.
-As such, the bandwidth made available on a network for a Managed Services must be sold to any provider on reasonable rates, terms, and conditions. - The issues surrounding Managed Services are not pressing, and clearly there is not enough of an evidentiary basis for the Commission to establish a new regulatory regieme for such hypothetical services outside of what already exists (i.e. the Computer Inquiry framework).
-We recommend the Commission study this issue further.
+We also discuss the concept of "managed services," and express deep skepticism that such a category of paid-prioritization on the "non-public" Internet would be positive for consumers, entrepreneurs, or the public interest.
+If allowed, such private carriage services should be constrained such that they do not cannibalize or reduce bandwidth expansion in the Internet access service.
+We recommend that Title-II voice and Title-VI video services provisioned over managed IP networks receive the proper regulatory treatment dictated under those portions of existing law.

-Crafting Rules - Wireless
+We conclude that the issues surrounding Managed Services are not pressing, and clearly there is not enough of an evidentiary basis for the FCC to establish a new regulatory regime for such hypothetical services outside of what already exists (i.e. the Computer Inquiry framework).
+We recommend the FCC study this issue further.

-- The rules should apply in a symmetric manner to all methods of broadband Internet access.
-The principles and rules of nondiscrimination and reasonable network management can and should be applied directly and immediately to all forms of wireless networks and devices.
+The paper also addresses the issue of Net Neutrality rules for wireless networks, concluding that the rules should apply in a symmetric manner to all methods of broadband Internet access.
 To the extent that many mobile broadband networks face demonstrably greater challenges than many fixed networks, the range of options considered proportional in response to these challenges will be greater.
-Any alternative approach, particularly a categorical permission to block high-bandwidth applications or to block low-bandwidth VoIP or other uses, would permit substantial anti-competitive (and anti-consumer) behavior -- and is simply unnecessary. - The Commission should require mobile broadband Internet access service providers to permit attachment of any compatible device to their networks, and should ensure that its rule is not rendered meaningless through inefficient, obstructive processes.
+Any alternative approach, particularly a categorical permission to block high-bandwidth applications or to block low-bandwidth VoIP or other uses, would permit substantial anti-competitive (and anticonsumer) behavior -- and is simply unnecessary.
+The FCC should require mobile broadband Internet access service providers to permit attachment of any compatible device to their networks, and should ensure that its rule is not rendered meaningless through inefficient, obstructive processes.